simonhauck/gradle-release-plugin/README.md

 1. Git: In order to perform the different git operations the plugin requires git to be available in the path
-2. Version properties file: A file with a containing a key `version` and as value the current project version (like in this example[example](version.properties)).
+2. Version properties file: A file with a containing a key `version` and as value the current project version (like in this [example](version.properties)).
 By default, the file should be located in the root project and be named `version.properties`.
 You can change the name and location with the configuration.
 3. Gradle: Version 8.2 or higher